SQream/sqream_docs/blue_console/index.rst

 * `SQream Blue Java CLI <https://storage.cloud.google.com/cicd-storage/jdbc-console/release/jdbc-console-1.0.5-blue.zip>`_
 * Java 17

-It is essential that you have the Java home path configured in your ``info.yaml`` file:
+It is essential that you have the Java home path configured in your ``sqream`` file:

 .. code-block:: none